clemyan/safe-navigation-proxy/README.md

 The build output is in the `dist` directory. `dist/index.js` is in the revealing module pattern.
 I.e. it is an IIFE whose return value is assigned to a global variable, which makes it suitable for use in a browser environment.
 In this case, a function is assigned to `safeNav` (documented below as `$`).

 Files for other module loader styles are also available in the respective directories.

+## Caveats

+### Support

+`safe-navigation-proxy` only supports environments that supports both [ES2015 Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy#Browser_compatibility) and [Symbol.toPrimitive](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol/toPrimitive#Browser_compatibility).

+### Performance

+While `safe-navigation-proxy` is written with performance (time and memory) in mind, the overhead of using Proxies is unavoidable.
+For performance-critical code.
+Use plain conditionals to check for `undefined` and `null` intermediate values.

 ## Example